simoneSantoni/data-viz-smm635/README.md

 6. Log-in into a new session;

-7. Run 'Anaconda Navigator'―namely, a convenient place to launch the IPython shell or other user-interfaces to interact with IPython.
+7. Run 'Anaconda Navigator' — namely, a convenient place to launch the IPython shell or other user-interfaces to interact with IPython.

 On top of Anaconda/Python, students should install the modules